Low-Light Houseplants For Sale Online

 What houseplants do well in low light

 Adding low-light houseplants to your home is a sustainable way to improve your indoor air quality quickly.
 Having houseplants is not only pleasing to the senses, but a NASA study found many indoor plants to be surprisingly efficient at absorbing harmful gasses and cleaning indoor air.
-Some of our Some of the best houseplants for low-light include:
+Some of the best houseplants for low-light conditions include:

 - Chinese Evergreen

 - Snake Plant

 - ZZ Plant

 Monstera: Our two most popular Monstera houseplants include Monstera deliciosa and Monstera adansonii or the swiss cheese plant.
 These low-light houseplants prefer bright, indirect light to thrive.
 When their leaves get more indirect sunlight, their fenestrations, or splits, will continue to grow in their dark green leaves.
 Even if your Monstera plants do not get bright light conditions, they will still do well in low light indoors.